juliandegraaf/design-skyfeed/README.md

 ![Invision](https://burojulian.nl/skyfeed/1a.png)

 ## Upload to Invision
 The designs were then uploaded to Invision, an application for showcasing and sharing prototypes.
 A nice feature on Invision is the *‘Inspect Mode’*.
 All the design layers were uploaded from Sketch to Invision, so all elements could be inspected by redsolver.
 Like colours, fonts, margins, paddings, and many more.
-And the best part is that it’s possible to copy all the CSS snippets in the designs.
-Which made the easier (and faster) to implement.
+And the best part is that it’s possible to copy all the CSS snippets from the designs.
+Which made it easier (and faster) to implement.

 *The Inspect Mode in Invision*
 ![Invision](https://burojulian.nl/skyfeed/1b.png)